Otto-G/education-python/PythonForEverybody/README.md

 ### 5.4 Finishing iterations with `continue`

-Sometimes it might be desired to immedietly end an iteration based on some condition and immedietly start a new iteration.
+Sometimes it might be desired to immediately end an iteration based on some condition and immediately start a new iteration.
 The statement to do this is `continue`.
-When `continue` is passed, the iteration will immedietly stop and loop back to the start of the loop.
+When `continue` is passed, the iteration will immediately stop and loop back to the start of the loop.

 ```python